 The premier amateur baseball league in the nation since 1885, the Cape League embarks this June on one of its most exciting slates to date, featuring a 44-game regular-season schedule and an action-packed postseason made up of best-of-three quarterfinal, semifinal and championship series.
-Among the highlights will be the Open CCBL Tryout, and the showcase event of the summer will be the 2013 Cape League All-Star game on Saturday, July 27 at Red Wilson FIeld, home of the Yarmouth-Dennis Red Sox.
-If you're interested in memorabilia, be sure to stop by the Cape Cod Baseball League Hall of Fame exhibit at the JFK Museum in Hyannis.
+Among the highlights will be the 2017 Cape League All-Star game on Saturday, July 22 at Spillane Field, home of the Wareham Gatemen.

-The web site offers printable game schedules, an expanded archives section, including access to more than 200,000 high-quality photographs from the 2000-12 seasons by SportsPix, team and league news and feature stories, and individual and team statistics.
-An analysis Cape League alumni shows 253 CCBL Alumni In the Majors 2012.
-One in seven current MLB players played in the Cape League.
-In the June 2012 First-Year Player Draft, 229 CCBL alumni were drafted, with 20 CCBL alumni players chosen in the first and supplementary rounds.
+The web site offers printable game schedules, an expanded archives section, including access to more than 265,000 high-quality photographs from the 2000-16 seasons by SportsPix, team and league news and feature stories, and individual and team statistics.
+An analysis Cape League alumni shows 297 CCBL Alumni In the Majors 2016.
+One in seven MLB players played in the Cape League.
+In the June 2016 First-Year Player Draft, 258 CCBL alumni were drafted, with 17 CCBL alumni players chosen in the first and supplementary rounds.

 To navigate around the web site, please note the links on the home page are only the beginning.
 Links to each of the Cape League's 10 franchise team web sites for camp and clinic information, up-to-the-hour press releases and stories, dozens of photo archive pages from seasons past and much more await those who simply can't get enough of the nation's premier college baseball circuit.

-The Cape Cod Baseball League celebrates its 129th season in 2013 and continues to provide fans with competitive baseball entertainment in which the country’s top college players display multidimensional skills in their purest form.
+The Cape Cod Baseball League celebrates its 132nd season in 2017 and continues to provide fans with competitive baseball entertainment in which the country’s top college players spela på casino online display multidimensional skills in their purest form.